ayodeji1979/Predictive-Analysis-of-Smart-Deter-Data/README.md

-# PREDICTIVE ANALYSIS OF SNART METER DATA
+# PREDICTIVE ANALYSIS OF SMART METER DATA
 This repository cotains the file for a predictive analysis of smart meter data using machine learning models to predict household electricity consumption.

 ## Introduction